addianto/sitodo/docs/bootcamp/day-1/hello-tdd.md

 to send an HTTP GET request to `/hello` path in the application.
 Then, we try to verify the HTTP response given by the application.

-Try to run the test suite again, either via the shortcuts in the IDE or `mvnw test` command in the shell.
+Try to run the test suite again, either via the shortcut in the IDE or `mvnw test` command in the shell.
 You will see that the test suite does not run instantly as they previously did.
 The test runner now runs the production code on a simulated server before executing the test cases.
 Once you have verified all test cases pass, save your work as a new Git commit and push it to GitHub: